repository-preservation/lcmap-spark/docs/configuration.rst

 When running on Mesos, there are two modes that determine where the *driver program* runs: client and cluster.

-This should not be confused with local and cluster modes for Spark previously discussed, which determine where the *executors* run.
+This shouldn't be confused with Spark's local/cluster modes, which determine where the *executors* run.

 lcmap-spark uses client mode only, which means the driver program (SparkContext) will always run on the local host machine.